 MGM had its own, independent presence in New Jersey prior to the joint venture, but rose to the number one spot in that market as a result of it.
 Despite that success, BetMGM Casino was a bit slow to expand into other states, but ultimately launched in West Virginia, Pennsylvania and Michigan in that order, and all within the span of a few months.
 That has catapulted into the overall market lead nationally.

 Compared to the other Big Three brands, BetMGM is more balanced between the casino and sports betting verticals.
 That makes it a no-brainer if you’re keen on playing at a larger site, and are more interested in casino games than sports.
-It also has a loyalty program, M Life Rewards, which ties in with MGM Resorts’ retail properties, so it’s likewise a good choice if you enjoy in-person casino gaming.
+It also has a loyalty program, MGM Rewards, which ties in with MGM Resorts’ retail properties, so it’s likewise a good choice if you enjoy in-person casino gaming.